FastRobotsCornell/FastRobots-2025/docs/labs/Lab7.md

 If you have time, and want to get a jump start on Lab 8, try speeding up your robot with your KF to decrease the execution time of your control loop.

+### Additional Tasks for 5000-level students

+You are off the hook for this lab!

 ---

 ## Write-up